Policy last updated

 Supporting information regarding the work of specialists provided for the profile may include:

-There is no need for NDIS funded therapists to produce additional or new documentation for use in the profile process.
+NDIS funded therapists should not produce additional or new documentation for use in the profile process.

 The Disability Inclusion Profile processes are separate from the NDIS and the outcome of the profile meeting is not related to a student’s eligibility for supports under the NDIS.
 NDIS participants are not compelled to disclose their participation in the NDIS.
 If a student is an NDIS participant, they may choose to self-report this to the school.